chibisov/drf-extensions/docs/index.md

     ['Moscow', 'London', 'Paris']

-If you make same request with `If-None-Match` and there is the cached value for this request, then server will respond with `304` status code without body data.
+If you make same request with `If-None-Match` and there exists a cached value for this request, then server will respond with `304` status code without body data.

     # Request